Nemanja Bjelica: Minnesota Timberwolves (2015–2018)

 On 14 July 2015, Bjelica signed with the Minnesota Timberwolves.
-He made his debut for the Timberwolves in their season opener on 28 October 2015, recording eight points and five rebounds in a 112–111 win over the Los Angeles Lakers.
-On 7 November 2015, he had a season-best game with 17 points, 11 rebounds, five assists, one steal and one block against the Chicago Bulls.
+He made his debut for the Timberwolves in their season opener on 28 October, recording eight points and five rebounds in a 112–111 victory against the Los Angeles Lakers.
+On 7 November, Bjelica had a season-best game with 17 points, 11 rebounds, five assists, one steal and one block against the Chicago Bulls.
 On 7 April 2016, he scored a season-high 18 points against the Sacramento Kings.
 Four days later, he recorded 11 points and a season-high 14 rebounds against the Houston Rockets.

-On 13 November 2016, Bjelica made his first career start and scored a career-high 24 points in a 125–99 win over the Los Angeles Lakers.
-On 16 March 2017, he was ruled out for the rest of the 2016–17 season with a left foot injury.
+On 13 November 2016, Bjelica made his first career start and scored a career-high 24 points in a 125–99 victory against the Los Angeles Lakers.
+On 16 March 2017, he was ruled out for the rest of the 2016–17 season due to a left foot injury.
 He underwent surgery five days later to repair a fractured navicular bone in his left foot.

-Bjelica missed 15 games spanning November and December of the 2017–18 season with a sprained left foot.
+Bjelica missed 15 matches, spanning November and December of the 2017–18 season with a sprained left foot.
 On 8 March 2018, he scored a career-high 30 points on 11-for-16 shooting, including 6 for 9 from 3-point range, in a 117–109 loss to the Boston Celtics.
 He also had 12 rebounds to record his first 20–10 game in the NBA.

-Sacramento Kings (2018–2021)
+Sacramento Kings and Miami Heat (2018–2021)

-On 21 July 2018, just days after backing out of a deal with the Philadelphia 76ers with the intention of returning to Europe, Bjelica signed a three-year, $20.5 million contract with the Sacramento Kings.
-In his first season with the club, Bjelica averaged 9.6 points, 5.8 rebounds and 1.9 assists per game.
+On 21 July 2018, just days after backing out of a contract with the Philadelphia 76ers with the intention of returning to Europe, Bjelica signed a three-year, $20.5 million contract with the Sacramento Kings.

-The 2019–20 NBA season was the best season Bjelica had since coming to the NBA, as he averaged 11.5 points, 6.4 rebounds and 2.8 assists over 72 games.
-The season was suspended in March as a result of COVID-19 pandemic and Sacramento Kings were invited for 22-team 2020 NBA Bubble.
-Eventually, they did not manage to qualify for the playoffs and finished the season with 31–41 record.

-Miami Heat (2021)

 On 25 March 2021, Bjelica was traded to the Miami Heat in exchange for Maurice Harkless and Chris Silva.